Baltic corvettes on exercises, 2019 year

 What was the Baltic Fleet supposed to do?

-Use their light forces and aircraft for effective reconnaissance to great depths, and large surface ships to prevent German offensive mining operations in the Gulf of Finland.
-There were enough forces for this, the courage of the personnel, too, in the end, the Soviet pilots opened fire on German ships for the first time even before the “canonical” moment of the outbreak of war in 03.30 in the morning of June 22 of 1941.
+Use your light powers and Aviation for effective reconnaissance to great depths, and large surface ships to prevent German offensive mining operations in the Gulf of Finland.
+There were enough forces for this, the courage of the personnel, too, in the end, the Soviet pilots opened fire on German ships for the first time even before the “canonical” moment of the outbreak of war at 03.30 in the morning of June 22, 1941.
 The command had an understanding of when the war was about to begin, and the circle of future opponents was clear.
 If such measures were taken in advance, no blockade of the fleet would have occurred and it could have had a completely different influence on the course of the battles.

 But nothing was done, for a complex set of reasons.
 The results are known.

 Another feature of military operations in the Baltic is that it is the only theater of operations where light forces are really capable of performing a wide range of tasks independently, and where surface ships are more likely to engage in battle against other surface ships than anywhere else.

 Another specific feature of the theater of war, also stemming from its geography, is the possibility of waging a mine war on a scale that is nowhere else possible.
 For a long time mine loaders were a very common class of warships both in NATO and in neutral countries, and even today it is minzags that are the main warships in the Finnish Navy.

 The current state of the Baltic Fleet of the Russian Federation